kuzzleio/documentation-old/api-reference/source/includes/_documentController.md

   "action": "scroll",

   "body": {
-    // The "scrollId" provided with the last scroll request,
+    // The "scrollId" provided with the last scroll response,
     // or from the initial search request if it is the first scroll call "scrollId": "<scrollId>"
     // The scroll parameter tells Elasticsearch to keep the scroll session open for another 1m.